Cherokee Apartments: Later years

 The trust that operated the buildings was dissolved in 1923.
-The Presbyterian Hospital sold the buildings to the City and Suburban Homes Company in October 1924, twelve years after the tenements were dedicated, and the structures became regular apartments.
+The Presbyterian Hospital sold the buildings to the City and Suburban Homes Company in October 1924, twelve years after the tenements were dedicated.
+The structures became regular apartments.

 For its architectural and historical significance, it was designated a New York City landmark in 1985.
-Paul Goldberger of the Times wrote that the Cherokee Apartments and the nearby City and Suburban Homes stood "as perhaps our greatest legacy from a critical moment in both the architectural and social history of the city."
+Paul Goldberger of the Times wrote that the Cherokee Apartments and City and Suburban Homes' neighboring York Avenue Estate stood "as perhaps our greatest legacy from a critical moment in both the architectural and social history of the city."
 The buildings are also contributing properties to the City and Suburban Homes Company's York Avenue Estate and Shively Sanitary Tenements Historic District, a National Register of Historic Places district established in 1994.

 The Cherokee Apartments had become co-ops by the 2000s, and local firm Merritt Engineering Consultants had refurbished the facade by the early 21st century.
 The complex's windows were replaced in the early 2010s.
 Christopher Gray wrote in The New York Times in 2014 that "it is possible to pay around a half-million dollars for a fifth-floor walk-up" in the former Shively Sanitary Tenements.